golobby/orm/README.md

 ```
 You can use the `orm` struct tag, and there is a key for each timestamp that you can use on any time-compatible struct field.
 ##### Column names
-GolobbyORM for each struct field(except slice, arrays, maps, and other nested structs) assumes a respective column named using snake case syntax.
+GoLobby ORM for each struct field(except slice, arrays, maps, and other nested structs) assumes a respective column named using snake case syntax.
 If you want a custom column name, you should specify it in the entity struct.
 ```go
 package main